 She worried her son with autism would bother his seatmate on the plane.
-Instead, they became friends
+Instead, they ended up travel buddies.

 (CNN)When her 7-year-old son had to fly solo to visit his dad, Alexa Bjornson was a little worried.

-Bjornson's son, Landon, has autism, and traveling can be difficult for him.
+Bjornson's son, Landon Bjornson, has autism, and traveling can be difficult for him.
 Because the mom didn't know how Landon would fare on his own, she gave her son a note to present to the passenger next to him.

-The message explained that Ben has high-functioning autism and might frequently ask "Are we there yet?"
+The message explained that Landon has high-functioning autism and might frequently ask "Are we there yet?"
 She also included $10 for the person for helping her son feel safe and comfortable.

 "I thought, how do I make it so whoever's sitting next to him won't look at him as a burden but more of like, I can help this kiddo get through the day," Bjornson told CNN affiliate KATU.